 MONZA RACE WINNERS

-There have been 71 F1 races at Monza, with the 1980 season the only one where the Italian Grand Prix wasn’t held at the track.
-During that time, 39 different drivers have won a race at the circuit.
+Monza has hosted more Formula 1 races than any other circuit.
+There have been 73 F1 races at Monza, with the 1980 season the only one in which the Italian Grand Prix wasn’t held at the track.
+During that time, 40 different drivers have won a race at the circuit.

-Juan Manuel Fangio, Stirling Moss, Phil Hill, Ronnie Peterson, Nelson Piquet, Damon Hill and Lewis Hamilton are the seven drivers who’ve taken back-to-back wins at the circuit.
+Juan Manuel Fangio, Stirling Moss, Phil Hill, Ronnie Peterson, Nelson Piquet, Damon Hill, Lewis Hamilton and Max Verstappen are the eight drivers who’ve taken back-to-back wins at the circuit.
 Fangio is the only driver to have won a race at this track in three consecutive seasons.
 He did so between 1953 and 1955.

 Mercedes hold the record for the most consecutive team wins at the Italian Grand Prix, having taken five consecutive wins at Monza between 2014 and 2018.